AKarbowskiD/blender-donut/README.md

 Created while learning Blender using the Blender Guru donut tutorial.

-Materials for background as well as flowers in the back were used as free assets
+Some background materials and flower assets were used from free resources.

 ## Additional changes

-- custom colors palette
+- Custom color palette
-- larger quantity of donuts
+- Multiple donuts in the scene
-- custom plate
+- Custom plate model